ansible/eda-server-operator/docs/user-guide/database-configuration.md

 The default PostgreSQL version for the version of EDA bundled with the latest version of the eda-server-operator is PostgreSQL 15.
 You can find this default for a given version by at the default value for [supported_pg_version](./roles/eda/vars/main.yml).

 We only have coverage for the default version of PostgreSQL.
 Newer versions of PostgreSQL will likely work, but should only be configured as an external database.
-If your database is managed by the operator (default if you don't specify a `postgres_configuration_secret`), then you should not override the default version as this may cause issues when operator tries to upgrade your postgresql pod.
+If your database is managed by the operator (default if you don't specify a `database.database_secret`), then you should not override the default version as this may cause issues when operator tries to upgrade your postgresql pod.

 #### External PostgreSQL Service

 To configure EDA to use an external database, the Custom Resource needs to know about the connection details.
-To do this, create a k8s secret with those connection details and specify the name of the secret as `postgres_configuration_secret` at the CR spec level.
+To do this, create a k8s secret with those connection details and specify the name of the secret as `database.database_secret` at the CR spec level.

 The secret should be formatted as follows: